fingerprintjs/fingerprintjs-pro-vue/packages/fingerprintjs-pro-vue-v3/README.md

 ## Caching strategy

-:warning: **WARNING** If you use data from `extendedResult`, please pay additional attention to caching strategy.
+:warning: **WARNING** If you use data from the `extendedResult`, please pay additional attention to caching strategy.

 FingerprintJS Pro uses API calls as the basis for billing.
-Our [best practices](https://dev.fingerprintjs.com/docs/caching-visitor-information) strongly recommend using cache to optimise API calls rate.
+Our [best practices](https://dev.fingerprintjs.com/docs/caching-visitor-information) strongly recommend using cache to optimize API calls rate.
 The Library uses the SessionStorage cache strategy by default.

 Some fields from the [extendedResult](https://dev.fingerprintjs.com/docs/js-agent#extendedresult) (e.g `ip` or `lastSeenAt`) might change for the same visitor.
-If you need exact current data, it is recommended to pass `ignoreCache=true` inside `getVisitorData` function
+If you need exact current data, it is recommended to pass `ignoreCache=true` inside the `getVisitorData` function

 ## Support and feedback